 - Keep the soil moist, but do not drown them in water.
 This happy medium is most easily reached with a spray bottle.

-- Make sure only 1 plant is growing in each pot.
+- Make sure only one plant is growing in each pot.
 If two begin to compete, choose the one you’d like to keep and uproot the other; this is also called plant thinning to achieve the right plant population.
 Try not to stray too far from Darwinian principles.

 - Do not transplant outside until after the last average frost date.
 If you’re concerned about another possible frost, cover them with our Pop-Up Plant Covers.